emvaugh2/Linux-RedHat-Study-Notes/README.md

 Double quotes will acknowledge the variable values but it will take the character value of the escape character.

+You can use `cd ~` to change to your user's home directory.

+When you do `>` to redirect the output of a command into a file, you will overwrite the entire file with the new output.
+If you want to add the output to the end of a file (this is called appending), you should use `>>` instead so you don't overwrite the file.

+Colons `:` are used as delimiters in the file path.
+So basically it just breaks them up so you can include multiple file paths to a variable.
+So look at them like a comma pretty much.

 ## 11.05.2024